Croy railway station: Facilities

 The station has park-and-ride facilities, with spaces for over 900 vehicles, including cycle parking and charging points for electrical vehicles.
 They have also placed bus connections from this station to Kilsyth and Cumbernauld.
 The lines through the station have been electrified as part of the Edinburgh to Glasgow Improvement Programme.
 The platform lengthening work has been carried out as part of this scheme.

-In November 2021, the installation of an accessible footbridge began.
-This enabled step-free access to both platforms.
-In October 2022, the project was completed and opened to the public for use.
+In October 2022, an accessible footbridge, enabling step-free access to both platforms, was opened to the public for use.

 Services

 2011

 From Monday to Saturdays, there is a half-hourly service southbound to Glasgow Queen Street and northbound to Edinburgh.
 Moreover, the service runs every hour in each direction on evenings and Sundays.

 There is also a half-hourly service to Stirling Monday to Saturday, which continues alternately to Alloa or Dunblane.
 This provides a second half-hourly service to Glasgow calling at both Lenzie and Bishopbriggs, giving a combined four trains an hour to Glasgow off peak.
 On Sundays, an hourly service operates between Glasgow and Alloa.